lyx-lin/TraceBIND/README.md

 devtools::install_github("yaowuliu/ACAT")
 ```

-Our package has been tested on python=3.11, 3.12.
+TraceBIND has been tested on python=3.11, 3.12.
 The requirements of python packages for traceBIND finetuning are listed in the [requirements](https://github.com/lyx-lin/TraceBIND/blob/main/requirements.txt), which can be done by:
 ```bash
 pip install -r requirements.txt
 ```